MIDS-scaling-up/v2/week09/labs/dp/Readme.md

 # Lab 9: Fun with distributed model training in Pytorch

-### 1. In AWS, get a VM with two GPUs
+### 1. In AWS, ~~get a VM with two GPUs~~ Use the pre-created jupyter lab URL created by your instructors
-Make sure port 8888 is exposed, ssh into the VM.
+Make sure port 8888 is exposed, ssh your VM.

 Start the lab09 docker container in interactive mode: